 Now they sit around living with the regret that they could have prevented what happened to them -- if only they had listened, they would still have their legs, their eyesight and their kidneys ...

 If you still doubt that this is going to happen to you, then, read further to understand how the diabetes will break down your cells and cause your tissues and organs to rot.

 If you no longer doubt that this may happen to you, then, get the Death to Diabetes book (or expanded ebook) and get started on your new journey to wellness.
 If you have a juicer or blender, you should also get the Power of Juicing book as well.

 You will look back on this moment a few months from now and you will be so glad that you bought these books.
 In fact, you will be so happy that you will tell others so that they can enjoy the same benefits that you are now enjoying.

 Pathogenesis of Type 2 Diabetes

 The following flow chart shows how hyperglycemia causes insulin resistance, inflammation, glycation, and oxidation; which causes damage to various cells.
-And, this leads to neuropathy, nephropathy, retinopathy, heart disease and Alzheimer's.
+And, this leads to neuropathy (nerve disease), nephropathy (kidney disease), retinopathy (eye disease), heart disease and Alzheimer's disease (AD).

 Type 2 Diabetes Pathogenesis